varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

     DeviceProperties -> PciRoot(0x0)/Pci(0x2,0x0)

 dictionary, in the config.plist file.
-Then, remove these entries:

-    disable-external-gpu
-    disable-hdmi-patches
-    framebuffer-patch-enabled
-    framebuffer-fbmem
-    framebuffer-stolenmem
-    hda-gfx

-After that, modify the following value like that:
+Then, remove all entities, expect this variable, and make sure to modify it's value too:

     AAPL,ig-platform-id -> 04001204